Eligibility Requirements for Global Impact Grants

 - Organizations within the United States must be recognized by the IRS as tax exempt under Internal Revenue Code Section 501 (c)(3), and classified by the IRS as a public charity.

-- Organizations from outside the U.S. must (a) provide information and documents to determine whether the organization is the equivalent of a U.S. public charity, or (b) agree to sign and comply with an expenditure responsibility contract.
-Cisco will determine whether (a) or (b) is appropriate for a particular organization.
+- Organizations from outside the U.S. must provide information and documents to determine whether the organization is the equivalent of a U.S. public charity.

 - Organizations to be funded must serve an audience greater than 65 percent economically underserved relative to the average standards of the target geography.